 - Reviewing the performance of the Board as a whole taking into account committee charters, governance principles and the code of conduct applicable to members of the Board.

 - Evaluating the composition, size, structure and practices of the Board on a periodic basis.

 - (a) Identifying and recommending to the Board qualified individuals for Board membership;

 (b) considering and recommending to the Board nominees to stand for election at the annual meeting of stockholders, including considering recommendations from stockholders; and

 (c) recommending to the Board director nominees to fill vacancies as they arise.

-- (a) Selecting, evaluating (including with respect to satisfaction of applicable independence requirements), and recommending to the Board membership on Board committees (including chair) and nominees to fill vacancies as they arise; and
+- (a) Selecting, evaluating (including with respect to satisfaction of applicable independence requirements), and recommending to the Board nominees to fill vacancies as they arise, membership on Board committees (including chair), and the appointment of a lead director; and